 Can a business carry on trading during a CVA?

-You should continue to trade as long as you are trading in the best interests of your creditors.
-All efforts should be done to pay back the money that you owe others.
+You should continue to trade, as long as you are trading in the best interests of your creditors.
+All efforts should be done to pay back the money that you owe creditors.

-Can I borrow money if I'm in a CVA?
+Can I borrow money if I'm in a Company Voluntary Arrangement?

 You will still be eligible for refinancing options but it is probably going to be more difficult as lenders will see you as a riskier operation.
 Nonetheless, some lenders will be prepared to offer you money for the right terms.